kadena-io/developer-scripts/js/README.md

 ## Simple Requests
 Run the following command to learn the simplest way to use the basic Pact API endpoints: `/send` `/local` `/poll` `/listen`.

-Learn about the Building Pact Command (local and Exec) and the Pact Rest API [here](https://pact-language.readthedocs.io/en/latest/pact-reference.html#rest-api)
+Learn about the Building Pact Commands and using the Pact Rest API [here](https://pact-language.readthedocs.io/en/latest/pact-reference.html#rest-api)

 ```
 npm run simple